Crohn's Disease Treatment

 68%

-Additional surgery within 2 years for re-surgery patients
+Additional surgery within 2 years for re-operated patients

-• Resection Limit: Since the adult small intestine is about 6–7m in length, resecting 30–59cm does not cause major issues in daily life.
+• Resection Limits: Since an adult's small intestine is about 6–7m in length, resecting 30–59cm does not typically cause major problems for daily life.

-• Short Bowel Syndrome: However, after the first surgery, inflammation frequently recurs in the surrounding areas, leading to 2nd and 3rd surgeries; if the small intestine becomes too short, significant impairment in nutrient absorption and digestion occurs.
+• Short Bowel Syndrome: However, after one surgery, recurring inflammation often leads to 2nd or 3rd surgeries.
+If the small intestine becomes too short, severe impairment in nutrient absorption and digestion occurs.

-• Adhesions and Chronic Indigestion: In the case of open surgery, the mesentery at the surgical site is damaged, causing the bowel to adhere to the abdominal wall, which leads to chronic indigestion throughout life due to impaired bowel motility.
+• Adhesions and Chronic Indigestion: In open surgery, damage to the mesentery can cause the bowel to adhere to the abdominal wall, leading to bowel motility problems and lifelong chronic indigestion.

-• Chronic Diarrhea: If more than 2/3 of the colon or the entire colon is resected, the organ that creates stool is gone, resulting in lifelong diarrhea.
+• Chronic Diarrhea: If more than 2/3 of the colon or the entire colon is removed, the organ responsible for forming solid stool is lost, resulting in lifelong diarrhea.

 If you are considering bowel resection surgery,

-it is strongly recommended to consider Korean Medicine treatment as your final option.
+it is highly recommended to consider Korean Medicine as a final alternative.

 F.A.Q